 Default Updates Questions and Cadence

-Admins can also configure at the company level what questions are asked in the Update and how often they should be asked.
+Admins can also configure at the company level what questions are asked in the Update, how often they should be asked, and what time the notification is sent out.

 Helpful Tips: If an employee's manager changes, the new manager will not have access to the private updates that occurred between their new direct report and the direct report's old manager.